huggingface/blog/ai-webtv.md

 </figure>

-**Text or objects inserted into the image:** the model sometimes inject words from the prompt into the scene, such as "IMAX".
+**Text or objects inserted into the image:** the model sometimes injects words from the prompt into the scene, such as "IMAX".
 Mentioning "Canon EOS" or "Drone footage" in the prompt can also make those objects appear in the video.

 In the following example, we notice the word "llama" inserts a llama but also two occurrences of the word llama in flames.